nistring/PPH-quantification/README.md

 ## Overview

-This Python project provides a simplified yet effective approach to automated quantification of postpartum hemorrhage from **three-phase CT series** (201=non-enhanced, 601=arterial, 701=portal phase).
-The tool uses TotalSegmentator for anatomical exclusion to create uterine masks and applies Hounsfield Unit (HU) thresholding for hemorrhage detection.
+This Python project provides a simplified yet effective approach to automated quantification of postpartum hemorrhage from **two-phase CT series** (arterial, portal phase).
+The tool uses TotalSegmentator for anatomical exclusion to create a common uterine mask and applies Hounsfield Unit (HU) thresholding for hemorrhage detection.

 ## Methodology

-The tool implements a straightforward three-phase analysis approach:
+The tool implements a straightforward two-phase analysis approach:

-1. **DICOM to NIfTI Conversion**: Converts all three phases to NIfTI format
+1. **DICOM to NIfTI Conversion**: Converts arterial and portal phases to NIfTI format
-2. **Anatomical Masking**: Uses TotalSegmentator to exclude non-uterine structures (organs, subcutaneous fat, vertebrae)
+2. **Common Anatomical Masking**: Uses TotalSegmentator to exclude non-uterine structures for both phases, then creates intersection mask
+3. **Morphological Processing**: Applies hole filling and smoothing operations to the masks
-3. **Phase-Specific Analysis**: Applies different HU thresholds for each phase
+4. **Two-Phase Analysis**: Applies different HU thresholds for each phase (no lower limit, upper limits of 150 HU for arterial, 100 HU for portal)
-4. **Volume Calculation**: Measures hemorrhage volumes within the uterine region
+5. **Volume Calculation**: Measures hemorrhage volumes within the common uterine region
-5. **Clinical Assessment**: Provides severity classification and intervention recommendations
+6. **Clinical Assessment**: Provides severity classification and intervention recommendations

-### Hounsfield Unit Thresholds

-The tool uses simplified HU ranges for hemorrhage detection:

-**Non-Enhanced Phase (Series 201):**
-- **Hemorrhage detection**: 50-75 HU

-**Arterial Phase (Series 601):**
-- **Active bleeding**: 85-370 HU

-**Portal Phase (Series 701):**
-- **Enhancement/pooling**: 85-370 HU

 ## Installation